Skill Demand Index

 Which roles need Public Relations most:

-Other positions drive 60% of demand.
-Marketing also frequently list Public Relations as a requirement.
-Skills commonly paired with Public Relations include Media Relations and Content Strategy.
+Marketing positions drive 57% of demand.
+Other also frequently list Public Relations as a requirement.
+Skills commonly paired with Public Relations include Media Relations and SEO.

 Depth Level Distribution